SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.5.md

 When, after restarting an element, the alarms associated with that element were retrieved from the database, in some cases, the view impact information in those alarms would be incorrect.

-#### Interactive Automation scripts: Problem with check box updates \[ID_25054\]
+#### Interactive Automation scripts: Problem with checkbox updates \[ID_25054\]

-In interactive Automation scripts, in some cases, check box components would not be updated correctly.
+In interactive Automation scripts, in some cases, checkbox components would not be updated correctly.

 #### SLDMS run-time errors when connection with remote DMA could not be initialized \[ID_25068\]